Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains: The AIII class

 \section{The AIII class}

-Throughout this work we have focused on the translation-invariant BDI class of free-fermion chains with integer topological invariant, with Hamiltonian \eqref{eq:BDI}.
+Throughout this work we have focused on the translation-invariant BDI class of free-fermion chains with integer topological invariant, with Hamiltonian given in the main text.
 Another such tenfold way class is AIII \cite{Altland97,Ryu10}, which has a realisation in a model with number-conserving complex fermions on two sublattices $A$ and $B$ \cite{Balabanov21,Jones21a}.
 The model has a sublattice symmetry forbidding hopping on the same lattice and is given by: